 Dr. Gendreau first confirmed that the last qualitative and quantitative studies he had personally conducted on the effects of solitary confinement were between 1969 and 1988.
 As part of his PhD, he spent a week in a solitary confinement cell in order to better understand the experience.

-In his expert report, Dr. Gendreau expressed the opinion that there should be a general 60 day single placement limit on the use of solitary confinement, with an exception for those “exceedingly dangerous” inmates who may merit placements of up to one year.
-When questioned on this point by Mr. Arvay, Dr. Gendreau suggested that approximately 5-10% of inmates fit this category, and generally included those individuals whose behaviour posed “a serious threat to the good running of the institution”.
-Dr. Gendreau agreed, however, that for inmates with serious mental health issues solitary confinement should never be used.
+In his expert report, Dr. Gendreau expressed the opinion that there should be a general 60 day single placement limit on the use of solitary confinement, with an exception for those “exceedingly dangerous” prisoners who may merit placements of up to one year.
+When questioned on this point by Mr. Arvay, Dr. Gendreau suggested that approximately 5-10% of prisoners fit this category, and generally included those individuals whose behaviour posed “a serious threat to the good running of the institution”.
+Dr. Gendreau agreed, however, that for prisoners with serious mental health issues solitary confinement should never be used.